 Selcuk Yusuf ARSLAN is a computer science teacher in Ankara, Turkey.
 In 2018, he was awarded the Global Teacher Award by AKS Education.
 In the same year, he was selected as the Most Outstanding Young Person of Turkey by JCI in the category of Humanitarian and Voluntary Leadership.
 He has been elected as Extraordinary Teacher of the Year three times in Turkey.
 Arslan who was selected as Working Wonder Teacher by Microsoft Turkey in 2017, successfully represented his country in numerous international organizations with his students.
 As an ICT teacher, he collaborates with voluntary organisations and carries out social responsibility projects.

 16 students participated in the event which was held on April 22, 2022.
-8 of the students were Turkish and 8 of them were students who refuged to Turkey from Syria, Iraq, Afghanistan and Iran.
+Eight of the students were Turkish and eight of them were students who came to Turkey as refugees from Syria, Iraq, Afghanistan and Iran.

 Our common language is STEM